-This report provides a response to submissions and other feedback received on the new Torres Shire Planning Scheme (incorporating an interim LGIP amendment), which was subject to a formal public consultation period between 9 November 2020 and 9 February 2021.
+This report provides a response to submissions and other feedback received on the new Torres Shire Planning Scheme (incorporating an interim LGIP amendment), which was subject to a formal public consultation period between 9 November 2020 and 9 February 2021 and reconsultation between Tuesday 6 April 2021 and Thursday 3 June 2021.
 This report has analysed the grounds and facts and circumstances provided in the submissions and other feedback, with a detailed analysis and response provided in Chapter 5.